Gambler's fallacy: Possible solutions

 Another possible solution comes from Roney and Trick, Gestalt psychologists who suggest that the fallacy may be eliminated as a result of grouping.
 When a future event such as a coin toss is described as part of a sequence, no matter how arbitrarily, a person will automatically consider the event as it relates to the past events, resulting in the gambler's fallacy.
 When a person considers every event as independent, the fallacy can be greatly reduced.

 Roney and Trick told participants in their experiment that they were betting on either two blocks of six coin tosses, or on two blocks of seven coin tosses.
 The fourth, fifth, and sixth tosses all had the same outcome, either three heads or three tails.
 The seventh toss was grouped with either the end of one block, or the beginning of the next block.
 Participants exhibited the strongest gambler's fallacy when the seventh trial was part of the first block, directly after the sequence of three heads or tails.
 The researchers pointed out that the participants that did not show the gambler's fallacy showed less confidence in their bets and bet fewer times than the participants who picked with the gambler's fallacy.
 When the seventh trial was grouped with the second block, and was perceived as not being part of a streak, the gambler's fallacy did not occur.

 Roney and Trick argued that instead of teaching individuals about the nature of randomness, the fallacy could be avoided by training people to treat each event as if it is a beginning and not a continuation of previous events.
 They suggested that this would prevent people from gambling when they are losing, in the mistaken hope that their chances of winning are due to increase based on an interaction with previous events.

 Users

 Types of users

 Within a real-world setting, numerous studies have uncovered that for various decision makers placed in high stakes scenarios, it is likely they will reflect some degree of strong negative autocorrelation in their judgement.

+Casino gamblers

+In an analysis of security-camera recordings of roulette play at a Nevada casino, gamblers became increasingly likely to bet against an outcome as a streak of that outcome lengthened, consistent with the gambler's fallacy.